 Police and crime commissioners (PCCs) are elected representatives who oversee how crime is tackled in a police force area.
 Their aim is to cut crime and to ensure the police force is effective.

-Elections for the role of Police and Crime Commissioner (PCC) took place on May 6 2021.
+Elections for the role of Police and Crime Commissioner (PCC) took place on 2nd May 2024 with Rupert Matthews being re-elected to the role of PCC for Leicester, Leicestershire and Rutland.

-Rupert Matthews officially took up his role as Police and Crime Commissioner for Leicester, Leicestershire & Rutland on Thursday 13 May 2021
+Rupert Matthews, re-elected as Police and Crime Commissioner for Leicester, Leicestershire & Rutland May 2024.

 What do PCCs do?